'Gifted' Damar Hamlin is a 'great human being,' says former college teammate – KION546

 “He leads by example, he’s the perfect role model for young kids to look up to, he gives back to his community; he checks all the boxes.
 He’s a great person.”

-After suffering a cardiac arrest mid-game on Monday, Hamlin remains sedated on a ventilator as doctors work toward getting him to breath on his own, according to an update from the player’s uncle.
+After suffering a cardiac arrest mid-game on Monday, Hamlin remains sedated on a ventilator as doctors work toward getting him to breathe on his own, according to an update from the player’s uncle.

 The 24-year-old Hamlin suffered a cardiac arrest and collapsed on the field during the first quarter of Monday night’s game against the Cincinnati Bengals, his team said, a moment that left players weeping, praying and embracing as their teammate was taken away by ambulance.